The Cinque Ports and the Lord Warden

 History of Walmer Castle

 Read the full history of Walmer Castle, from its days as a Tudor fort, defending the coast from invasion, to its transformation into the elegant residence we see today.

 For a brief period the independent and charismatic Hester Stanhope was at the heart of British politics, living with her uncle, William Pitt the Younger, at Walmer Castle.

 The Downfall of Lord Beauchamp

-As Lord Warden William Lygon, Lord Beauchamp, used Walmer Castle as a summer residence in the 1920s and 1930s.
-His homosexuality led to his fall from grace, and his family’s misfortunes inspired Evelyn Waugh’s novel Brideshead Revisited.
+William Lygon, Lord Beauchamp, was a known homosexual, which led to his dramatic fall from grace.
+His family’s misfortunes inspired Evelyn Waugh’s Brideshead Revisited.